 In accidents involving large trucks, the people who suffer the most serious injuries are typically those outside of the truck.
 Unsurprisingly, statistics show that other vehicle occupants, pedestrians, and bicyclists often suffer severe and devastating injuries in collisions with trucks weighing up to 80,000.

-If you have been injured or lost a loved one in a commercial truck accident, contact Abuershaid Lee and Le, Trial Lawyers, APC, for a free consultation with a member of our truck accident team.
+If you have been injured or lost a loved one in a commercial truck accident, contact ALL Trial Lawyers, for a free consultation with a member of our truck accident team.
 Recovering compensation after a truck accident can be complicated, especially when multiple parties are involved, but our experienced attorneys can make the claims process more manageable.

 Our Truck Accident Practice